broadinstitute/terraform-terra/README.md

 1. A cloudsql database for Thurloe
 2. A DNS record pointing to the cloudsql db
 3. An instance group with one instance
-4. A DNS record for the instancee
+4. A DNS record for the instance
 5. A config bucket for storing Thurloe configs
 6. A load balancer in front of the instance group
 7. A DNS record for the load balancer